 Cool Roof

-Cool roofs reflect the sun’s rays and reduce heat build-up through a light coloured or highly reflective roofing product such as a coating, new membrane or shingle.
+Cool roofs reflect the sun’s rays and reduce heat build-up through a light-coloured or highly reflective roofing product such as a coating, new membrane, or shingle.

-Dark-coloured roofs in high-density areas also contribute to the urban heat island effect by reradiating absorbed heat back into the air, like the heat radiating off a sunny sidewalk on a hot day.
+Dark-coloured roofs in high-density areas also contribute to the urban heat island effect by reradiating absorbed heat back into the air, like the heat radiating off a sun-baked sidewalk on a hot day.
 As a result of climate change, Canada is expected to see dramatic increases in the number of days with heat advisories.
 Installing a cool roof is one way to help offset this and increasing incidences of heat-related illness.

 If you want to convert an existing roof into a cool roof, you have the following options: